 Danna has been a Speech-Language Pathologist for 16 years.
 She graduated with her Master’s degree in Communication Disorders from the University of Houston in 1996 and had the opportunity to work in numerous settings from private practice to public and private schools, hospitals, and nursing and rehabilitation facilities while living in Texas.
 She has worked with clients from birth to old age.
 Since returning to Winnipeg, Danna has concentrated on work within the private practice setting.

 Danna's interests include early childhood development, autism spectrum disorders, motor speech impairments, and swallowing disorders.
 She works individually with children and adults who have cognitive and communicative impairments and enjoys working on social language development and a variety of other pragmatic language skills with children that have these needs.

 For more information on Danna, please see Milestones Therapy.

-Ryan received his M.S.C. degree from Acadia University and is in the final stages of completing this Ph.
-D. from the University of Manitoba.
+Ryan received his PhD from the University of Manitoba after completing his M.Sc. degree at Acadia University.
 He completed his pre-doctoral internship through the University of Manitoba and the Winnipeg Regional Health Authority.
 Ryan utilizes an integrative treatment approach utilizing a variety of therapeutic modalities.
-His clinical interests include working with adults experiencing anxiety, depression, stress, post-traumatic stress, and health-related difficulties.
+His clinical interests include working with adults and teenagers experiencing anxiety, depression, stress, post-traumatic stress, and health-related difficulties.